timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## ROA Prefix Aggregation

 [@!RFC9455] recommends that "unless the CA has good reasons to the contrary, an issued ROA SHOULD contain a single IP prefix".

-The main reason for this is that fate sharing multiple prefixes on a single object can lead to invalidation of that object in case any of the prefixes are no longer held by the CA certificate chain leading down to it.
-The issuing CA can re-issue a another ROA removing  the affected prefix(es), but timing issues may occur.
-In particular, the CA does not have forewarning about resources to be shrunk under [@RFC6492] and their parent could shrink their CA certificate without their knowledge.
+However, it is not entirely clear what good reasons exist.

-That being said, using a single ROA per prefix can lead to many ROA objects being published under a CA certificate.
-Aggregating multiple prefixes in a single ROA (per origin AS) can therefore achieve a significant reduction in the number of files and the total size of a repository.
+Using a single ROA per prefix can lead to many ROA objects being published under a CA certificate.
+Clustering multiple prefixes in a single ROA (per origin AS) can therefore achieve a significant reduction in the number of files and the total size of a repository.

-It is RECOMMENDED that issuing CAs aggregate multiple prefix per ROA in case:
+It is RECOMMENDED that issuing CAs cluster multiple prefix per ROA in case:

- - The described fate sharing is not a concern, i.e. they control both the parent and issuing CA.
+ - Fate sharing is not a concern, for example, when both the parent and issuing CA are controlled by the same entity.
- - The fatesharing risk is outweighed by the operational impact of having too many ROA objects, e.g. because it leads to bandwidth constraints on the repository, or it's causing (an) excessively sized manifest(s), or it leads to an excessive amount of data or number of files for RPs.
+ - Fate sharing risks are outweighed by the operational impact of having many ROA objects, e.g. because it leads to excessive bandwidth demands on the repository, or it's causing overly large manifest(s), or it leads to an excessive amount of data or number of files for RPs.

 ## Consistent Load-Balancing